 What to consider when choosing a CD

-Consider the following things to help you choose the right CD for you:
+Consider these things to help you choose the right CD:

-- Early withdrawal penalties: Know what the penalty will be if you were to withdraw your money before the CD matures.
+- Early withdrawal penalties: Know what penalties may be incurred should you withdraw your money before the CD matures.

-- Minimum required deposit: Many CDs require a certain amount of money to open the account.
+- Minimum required deposit: Many CDs require a minimum amount of money to open.

-- Annual percentage yield (APY): This will tell you the amount of annual interest you’re going to earn if you keep your money in the CD for the full term.
-Compare APYs, instead of rates, to make an apples-to-apples comparison of CDs.
+- APY: Annual percentage yield is the yearly interest earned if you keep your money in the CD for the full term.
+Compare APYs, instead of interest rates, to make an apples-to-apples comparison of CDs.

 - Insurance: Make sure the CD is offered by an FDIC-insured bank or at an NCUA credit union.

 Before getting a five-year CD, consider the pros and cons to see if it’s a right fit for you.

 - Limited liquidity.
 CDs don’t provide immediate access to your funds (unlike savings accounts), which could benefit those who may be tempted to otherwise spend their money.
 A CD can help keep your savings intact.
 Just be sure you won’t need the money before the CD matures.
 It’s also important to understand the early withdrawal penalty that you’d incur if you needed to withdraw your funds sooner.

 - Safety.
 CDs from FDIC-insured banks and credit unions are backed by the full faith and credit of the U.S. government up to $250,000.